Infertility

 Endometriosis

 Endometriosis is a condition where the lining of the uterus forms at inappropriate places within and outside of the reproductive tract.
 It can block the fallopian tubes and/or disrupt ovulation.
-It occurs in about ten per cent of women.
+It occurs in about ten percent of women.

 Immunological factors